The following patent was granted by

 authorities are notified and have had time to act, etc.

-is for the visitor to remove any headgear, sunglasses, etc.
+the visitor to remove any headgear, sunglasses, etc. that

 person.
 Next, the person is informed that a photo will be